 An application for renewal may be denied if HUD determines that a grantee has performed poorly and failed to meet program requirements.
-Applicants deemed not eligible for renewal due to noncompliance must ensure maintained housing stability for program beneficiaries.
-This could include coordinating the transfer of their beneficiaries to alternate PSH or an appropriate rental assistance program upon the expiration of their grant.
+Applicants deemed not eligible for renewal due to noncompliance must continue to provide housing support for their housing beneficiaries, or coordinate the transfer of their beneficiaries to alternate PSH or an appropriate rental assistance program upon the expiration of their grant.
 Additionally, any assistance programs involving facility-based housing and/or facilities acquired with HOPWA funding that will be coming to an end must comply with: the minimum use requirements at 24 CFR 574.310(c), the relevant Federal disposition requirements in 2 CFR 200.311, and any other applicable Federal requirements.
 Examples of poor performance or failure to meet program requirements that may disqualify a grant for renewal include:

-- Unresolved monitoring findings not addressed by the date of application that HUD deems to be significant; - Failure to resolve program noncompliance issues identified in a HUD notice of default on a current grant in a timely manner; - Documented misuse of HOPWA funding such as expending funds on ineligible activities and/or ineligible beneficiaries; - Delays in program implementation; - Failure to provide the level of housing and services committed to under the expiring grant agreement; - History of other major capacity issues that have significantly impacted the operation of the project and its performance; - Untimely filing, and inaccurate and/or incomplete submission of APRs that do not appropriately show client outcomes; - Significant citizen complaints about the grantee's poor performance that have not been addressed with justified reasons and remain unresolved; - Outstanding obligation to HUD due to noncompliance that is in arrears, or for which a payment schedule has not been agreed upon; - Audit findings for which a response is overdue or unsatisfactory; - History of inadequate financial management accounting practices; - Unresolved civil rights matters as described in Section V.B.1 of the FY 2017 General Section; - Debarment or suspension from doing business with the federal government;
+• Unresolved monitoring findings not addressed by the date of application that HUD deems to be significant;

-- Outstanding federal delinquent debt; - Other indicators of poor management, including an unwillingness to accept technical assistance or to implement identified program changes as a result of technical assistance; - Loss of project site; and - Other HUD-identified noncompliance with HOPWA's authorizing statute and regulations.
+- Failure to resolve program noncompliance issues identified in a HUD notice of default on a current grant in a timely manner; - Documented misuse of HOPWA funding such as expending funds on ineligible activities and/or ineligible beneficiaries; - Delays in program implementation; - Failure to provide the level of housing and services committed to under the expiring grant agreement; - History of other major capacity issues that have significantly impacted the operation of the project and its performance; - Untimely filing, and inaccurate and/or incomplete submission of APRs that do not appropriately show client outcomes; - Significant citizen complaints about the grantee's poor performance that have not been addressed with justified reasons and remain unresolved; - Outstanding obligation to HUD due to noncompliance that is in arrears, or for which a payment schedule has not been agreed upon; - Audit findings for which a response is overdue or unsatisfactory; - History of inadequate financial management accounting practices; - Unresolved civil rights matters; - Debarment or suspension from doing business with the federal government; - Outstanding federal delinquent debt; - Other indicators of poor management, including an unwillingness to accept technical assistance or to implement identified program changes as a result of technical assistance; - Loss of project site; and - Other HUD-identified noncompliance with HOPWA's authorizing statute and regulations.